Leaders across organisations have realised that they need to adapt and embrace the changes occurring because of this.

-The careers of millennials will be more like webs than ladders so offering diverse and broadening experiences will give them new perspectives and keep them engaged.
-Aim to offer them experiences across your business so they can expand their networks based on their interests and contribute to the wider cause.
+The careers of millennials will be more like webs than ladders, so offering diverse and broadening experiences will give them new perspectives and keep them engaged.
+Aim to offer them experiences across your business, so they can expand their networks based on their interests and contribute to a wider cause.

-The opportunity to shadow you and others around them in action can be as effective as formal training, and also helps team members gain additional skills to step in and help when pressure ramps up.
+The opportunity to shadow you and others around them in action can be as effective as formal training.
+It also helps team members gain additional skills to step in and help when pressure ramps up.

 Change your mindset from one of time-served to equipping them with experiences.
 The average tenure of millennials in roles is 15-18 months before they look for a new challenge or diversification.
 A mindset of 3-5 tenure years won’t work.
 Providing stretch experiences based on their potential can offer business value for you and retain them longer.

 Millennials don’t just work for their salary.
 They want to be a part of an organisation that they feel is making a difference in the world.
 They value social responsibility and are loyal to organisations that are providing specific solutions to social issues.

 Position work linked to the values and purpose of your organisation.
 More than 50% of millennials say they would take a pay cut to find work that matches their values, according to a Fast Company article.
 In this study, by PWC millennials who have a strong connection to the purpose of their organisation are 5.3 times more likely to stay.

 There are still plenty of leaders out there who believe that information is power.
 Millennials seek information and context.
 Not communicating with them erodes their trust and makes them more likely to look elsewhere for transparency.

 Involve them in discussions about their future in the organisation.
 If they are able to openly discuss their desired career path and feel you are working to enable this they are more likely to stay.